 C303.2 Installation.
 Materials, systems and equipment shall be installed in accordance with the manufacturer's instructions and the International Building Code or International Residential Code, as applicable.

 C303.2.1 Protection of exposed foundation insulation.
 Insulation applied to the exterior of basement walls, crawlspace walls and the perimeter of slab-on-grade floors shall have a rigid, opaque and weather-resistant protective covering to prevent the degradation of the insulation's thermal performance.
 The protective covering shall cover the exposed exterior insulation and extend not less than 6 inches (153 mm) below grade.

-C303.3 Maintenance information.
-Maintenance instructions shall be furnished for equipment and systems that require preventive maintenance.
-Required regular maintenance actions shall be clearly stated and incorporated on a readily accessible label.
-The label shall include the title or publication number for the operation and maintenance manual for that particular model and type of product.
+C303.2.2 Multiple layers of continuous insulation.
+Where two or more layers of continuous insulation board are used in a construction assembly, the continuous insulation boards shall be installed in accordance with Section C303.2.
+Where the continuous insulation board manufacturer’s instructions do not address installation of two or more layers, the edge joints between each layer of continuous insulation boards shall be staggered.

 TABLE C303.1.3(2)

-DEFAULT DOOR U-FACTORS
+DEFAULT OPAQUE DOOR U-FACTORS

 See Appendix A, Section A107